Citations, Plagiarism, Copyright

 Citation formats may vary.
 The formats used at Marian University are the MLA Handbook and the APA Publication Manual.
 Ask your professor for the preferred choice.
-Writing Center Staff will assist students with writing in all disciplines.
-With sufficient lead time the Writing Center can provide feedback on your draft and help you with documentation and word processing.
+Writing Services, located on the second floor of the Administration Building, provides assistance to students with writing in all disciplines.
+With sufficient lead time, Writing Services Staff can provide feedback on your draft and help you with documentation.

 - Purdue University’s online writers lab offers a variety of handouts on the general writing process, grammar and documentation styles (APA, MLA), as well as writing résumés and cover letters.

 - The University of Wisconsin–Madison’s online writing guide provides information on academic/research writing, peer reviews, documentation styles (APA, MLA, Chicago) and grammar as well as letter and application essays.

 The following definition of Plagiarism is taken from the Marian University Academic Bulletin:

 - Plagiarism is presenting another person’s work as one’s own.
 Plagiarism also includes paraphrasing or summarizing the works of another person without acknowledgement, or taking any work, in whole or in part, including the Internet or other computer-based resource, without properly referencing the source.

 - Third-degree plagiarism is the occasional use of words or ideas from outside sources without documenting those sources.
 This includes failure to cite properly an Internet source.
 Consequences are at discretion of the instructor and may include an “F” on the paper or referral to the Writing Lab.

 - Second-degree plagiarism is extensive copying of words or ideas from outside sources without documentation.
 This includes submitting as one’s own part of a paper obtained from an Internet source.
 Possible penalties range from receiving an “F” on the assignment to receiving a grade of “F” for the course.